pymupdf/PyMuPDF-Layout/pymupdf_markdowns/page_90.md

-**52**
+# **52**

 Directors’ Report

 The following summarises the performance of the Group over the last five years:

-**==> picture [505 x 98] intentionally omitted <==**

-## Short-Term Incentives
+Short-Term Incentives

 Effective from 1 July 2012, the Group implemented an STI Plan.
 The objectives of the STI Plan are to link the remuneration of certain executives to their performance and the performance of the Group.
 The Board set key performance measures and indicators for individual executives on an annual basis that reinforce the Group’s business plan and targets for the year.

 Key features of the STI Plan are outlined in the following table.

-**==> picture [505 x 370] intentionally omitted <==**
+Overview of the STI Plan

 www.kingsgate.com.au